Non-Hodgkin lymphoma statistics

 Stats, info and publications

-The latest statistics available for non-Hodgkin lymphoma are; incidence 2011, mortality 2011 and survival 2005-2009.
+The latest statistics available for non-Hodgkin lymphoma (all subtypes combined) are; incidence 2011, mortality 2012 and survival 2005-2009.
 Find out why these are the latest statistics available.

 The ICD codes for non-Hodgkin lymphoma are ICD-10 C82-C85.